|Oak Treatment||French Oak|

 |Total Varietal Composition %|

 Vibrant crimson red color.
-The aromas soars brazenly, immediately cabernet – tomato relish/chutney, cassis.
-Other fruits edge forward for shelf-space, like yellow fleshed plum (El Dorado?) and ripe persimmon.
-Intriguingly, other less assertive aromatics offer more complexity: sage soaked in butter/oil (pre-saltimbocca preparation); olive leaf/turmeric spices, caper brine.
-Reticent oak (cedar) noted – manifested as a seasoned/maturation character.
+The aromas soars brazenly, immediately cabernet tomato relish, chutney, cassis.
+Other fruits edge forward for shelf-space, like yellow fleshed plum and ripe persimmon.
+Intriguingly, other less assertive aromatics offer more complexity: sage soaked in butter, oil, olive leaf, turmeric spices, caper brine.
+Reticent oak noted, manifested as a seasoned, maturation character.
 On the palate the wine is medium-bodied and elegantly framed.
 No mid-palate deficiencies!
-Blackcurrant and plum fruits sit alongside mocha/chocolate/walnut flavors.
-Oak?
-A genteel (washed, older oak) character – affording a maturation, not a flavor imprint.
-Mouth-watering with fine, rounded/polished tannins.
-In sharp palate contrast – a finessed, varietally-driven alternative to the muscular and Grange-like Bin 707 Cabernet.
+Blackcurrant and plum fruits sit alongside mocha, chocolate, walnut flavors A genteel (washed, older oak) character, affording a maturation, not a flavor imprint.
+Mouth watering with fine, rounded, polished tannins.
+In sharp palate contrast, a finessed, varietal driven alternative to the muscular and Grange like Bin 707 Cabernet.

 Penfolds has been producing remarkable wines since 1844 and indisputably led the development of Australian fine wine in the modern era.
 The introduction of Penfolds Grange in 1951 forever changed the landscape of Australian fine wine.
 Since then a series of stand-out wines both white and red have been released under the Penfolds masthead.